axiomhq/axiom-go/README.md

 using Axiom Cloud.
 The organization id can be omitted in case an ingest token is used.

-The access token can be a personal token retrieved from the users profile page or an ingest token retrieved from the settings of the Axiom deployment.
+The access token can be a personal token retrieved from the users profile page, an ingest token retrieved from the settings of the Axiom deployment or an API token.

 The personal access token grants access to all resources available to the user on his behalf.

 The ingest token just allows ingestion into the datasets the token is configured for.

+The API token grants access to all the resources as indicated by the permissions of the token.

 ## Usage